 (Actually linux automation still requires shell scripting.
 Perl and python are both useful additions.)

 You can easily install py on windows.
 Linux has it pre-installed.
 You can then write a script in any text editor and test-run, without compilation.
-On windows the bundled IDLE tool is optional but even easier – see https://stackoverflow.com/questions/6513967/running-python-script-from-idle-on-windows-7-64-bit
+On windows the bundled IDLE tool is optional but even easier.
+For the ECT cycle – see https://stackoverflow.com/questions/6513967/running-python-script-from-idle-on-windows-7-64-bit

 (Ashish please feel free to add to this list) For coding tests, a beginner would need to learn